 As you plan your Catholic wedding, you might find friends and family inquiring about the reasons underlying particular marriage traditions in the Church.
 We’ve been there, and want to be here for you.
 Often, the default response might be to answer in a defensive way--we defend that which we fiercely love--as we assume anyone asking a question is asking from a place of skepticism or judgment.

 While that might be true in some cases, you might find yourself surprised by how many individuals simply have a spirit of curiosity about the Catholic faith and its rituals.
 Modeling your love after the crucifixion, holding an hour-plus ceremony, and including formal prayer in your wedding are, in many ways, countercultural.
 To those whom Catholic weddings are unfamiliar, the spirit of inquiry is often genuine.
 Their questions provide a unique opportunity: to explain these matters with charity, candor, and with an invitation to know more and let the goodness, beauty, and natural reason of the Church speak for itself.

-Have you ever wished there were a “script” for how to pull that opportunity off?
 Below, four common questions regarding Catholic wedding liturgies, and how you might answer.
 We hope you find these points help you articulate why you’ve chosen to marry in the Church, what sets it apart, and most importantly, that they provide the seeds of truly fruitful conversation.

 Why do you have to get married in an actual church?